 By introducing Savings For Transformation groups into communities, World Vision facilitates a sustainable platform for families to access savings and small loans.
-Savings For Transformation builds resilience by enabling community members to develop skills and access to funds to cope with household emergencies, learn long-term coping strategies, focus on the health, nutrition and education of their children, and invest in their own livelihoods.
+Savings For Transformation builds resilience by enabling community members to develop skills and access to funds to cope with household emergencies, learn long-term coping strategies, focus on the health, nutrition and education of their children and invest in their own livelihoods.

 These groups become important social safety nets to their members, creating a greater sense of empowerment and trust within communities.
 This model tries to connect the most vulnerable and marginalized individuals and households in the community to groups, providing accessibility and inclusion to women, people with disabilities and others often left behind.

-Grant Experiences Việt Nam Ethnic Minority Economic Empowerment Activity (2015-2020) Budget: 2,013,879 US dollars Donor: New Zealand Ministry of Foreign Affairs and Trade Goal: To improve economic well-being of 1,200 poor ethnic minority households with children in 6 target communes in Hướng Hóa District of Quảng Trị Province 2 Local Value Chain Development Project (2017-2019) Budget: 1 million US dollars Donor: Korea International Cooperation Agency (KOICA) Goal: To enhance income for needy farmers, especially households with children, in five target communes in Triệu Phong District towards sustainable child well-being through promoting natural farming production and market linkage 3 Associated Agriculture for Long-Term Income Stabilization of Ethnic Minorities and Equal Integration in Community Development in Việt Nam (2019-2022) Budget: 642,280 US dollars Donor: German Federal Ministry for Economic Cooperation and Development (BMZ) Goal: To assist ethnic minority households in the mountainous areas of Central Việt Nam to improve their livelihoods and participate in community development 4 Improved capacity and access to employment opportunities for disadvantaged youth in Hải Phòng (2020-2023) Budget: 242,998 US dollars Donor: LG Electronics Goal: To promote life skills and provide 300 disadvantaged youth in Håi Phòng City with vocational training and employment opportunities Our contributions to child well-being in 2018-2022 The percentage of trained farmers who use improved and sustainable agricultural techniques increased from 53% in FY18 to 86% in FY21.
-12 policy wins at national, provincial, and district levels (with 108,935 US dollars allocated by the government), benefiting around 7.4 million children.
-6,491 very-poor households benefitted from comprehensive development support packages in the Ultra Poor Graduation model.
-6,637 farming households were supported to improve their market-linked economic development in the Building Secured Livelihoods model.
-19,580 poor households participated in Savings for Transformation groups to learn about financial literacy, practice saving, and access small loans.
-8,159 adolescents have been equipped with job preparedness skills through career orientation packages, vocational training, and business start-up support based on their family situations.
+Grant Experiences

+Associated Agriculture for Long-Term Income Stabilization of Ethnic Minorities and Equal Integration in Community Development in Vietnam

+Budget: 642,280 US dollars

+Donor: German Federal Ministry for Economic Cooperation and Development (BMZ) Goal: To assist ethnic minority households in the mountainous areas of Central Vietnam to improve their livelihoods and participate in community development

+Improved capacity and access to employment opportunities for disadvantaged youth in Hải Phòng

+Budget: 242,998 US dollarsDonor: LG ElectronicsGoal: To promote life skills and provide 300 disadvantaged youth in Håi Phòng City with vocational training and employment opportunities

+Our contributions to child well-being in 2018-2022

+80% of 17,414 trained famers applied sustainable cultivation and husbandry models into household production.

+17,552 households were members of 861 savings groups that operated stably under World Vision's and local authorities' supervision and support.
+Therefore, they became part of a mutual support system and had access to loans in times of needs.

+347 Ultra Poor Graducation groups with 4,948 active members were operating with the aim to graduate people from ultra-poverty to sustainable livelihoods.

+267 Building Secure Livelihood groups involving 4,447 marginally poor households were supported to improve agricultural production and increase family income.

+1,976 adolescents received job orientation, life skills education, vocational training (such as hairdressing, manicure, motorbike repair), and were supported to find a stable job as per their needs.

 World Vision is a movement of people called to improve the lives of vulnerable children around the world.
 We believe that a country, and a world, where all children are protected and free from extreme poverty and able to reach their full potential is possible.
-Since 1988, World Vision Việt Nam has been devoted to the most vulnerable children and communities, helping them overcome poverty.
+Since 1988, World Vision Vietnam has been devoted to the most vulnerable children and communities, helping them overcome poverty.
 Every year, over 200,000 Vietnamese children benefit from our work in three key areas: Child Protection, Nutrition, and Sustainable Livelihoods.